FliPPeDround/console-next/README.md

 <h1 align=center>console-next</h1>

-This allows you to do some weird and useless in the browser's devtools
+This allows you to do some weird and useless in the browser's devtools.

 # Installation
 #### Simply load it from a CDN: